aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 3. Enter the following values on the  **Create SQL Database**  page:

     -   **Subscription**: If you're using a  _sandbox_, select  _Concierge Subscription_.
 Otherwise, select your Azure subscription.
     -   **Resource group**: If you're using a  _sandbox_  subscription, select the existing resource group (which will have a name like  _learn-xxxx..._).
-Otherwise, create a new resource group with a name of your choice.
+Otherwise, select existing resource group with a name  like Dp900-module1.
     -   **Database name**:  _AdventureWorks_
     -   **Server**: Select  **Create new**  and create a new server with a unique name in any available location.
 Use  **SQL authentication**  and specify your name as the server admin login and a suitably complex password (remember the password - you'll need it later!)
     -   **Want to use SQL elastic pool?**:  _No_